-This easy fettuccine with scallops recipe is tossed with lemon cream sauce.
-Perfect for a no-fail romantic dinner or an impressive dinner party.
+This easy fettuccine with scallops and lemon gets even more extravagant thanks to a cream sauce.
+Perfect for a no-fail celebration of any sort.

-We find this fettuccine with scallops to be easy as can be and exactly what you need for a no-fail romantic supper for two.
-Actually, it’s also perfect when you play with the proportions and make more for a small dinner party.
+We find this fettuccine with scallops to be easy as can be and exactly what you need for a no-fail romantic or celebratory supper for two.
+Actually, it’s also perfect for a larger number when you play with the proportions and make more for a small dinner party.
 Here’s how to pull it off with ease.–Renee Schettler Rossi

 Fettuccine with Scallops